jamesbornholt/homepage/_drafts/2016-08-28-building-synthesizer.md

 ### Getting started with Rosette

 There are a few excellent frameworks for program synthesis.
-The original is [Sketch][], which offers a Java-ish language equipped with some synthesis features.
+The original is [Sketch][], which offers a Java-ish language equipped with synthesis features.
 There's also the [syntax-guided synthesis language][sygus], which offers a common interface to several different synthesis engines.

-For this post, we're going to use [Rosette][], which is an extension of the [Racket][] programming language that offers synthesis and verification features.
-The nice thing about Rosette is that, because it extends Racket, it offers many of the features of a good programming language, and as we'll see later, most things in the language "just work" the way you'd expect when doing synthesis (we'll see later what this means).
+For this post, we're going to use [Rosette][], which adds synthesis and verification support to the [Racket][] programming language.
+The nice thing about Rosette is that it extends Racket---itself a full-featured programming language---in an intuitive way, so that most existing operations "just work" when used in synthesis and verification.

 > **Following along**: the code for this post is available on GitHub.
 If you'd like to follow along, you'll need to [install Racket][racketdl] and then [Rosette][rosettedl].
 Then you'll be able to run Racket programs either with the DrRacket IDE or the `racket` command-line interpreter.